loganbvh/superscreen/docs/background.rst

 =================

-In order to numerically solve :eq:`eq4` and :eq:`eq9`, we have to discretize the film(s), hole(s), and the vacuum regions surrounding them.
+In order to numerically solve :eq:`eq4` and :eq:`eq9`, we have to discretize the films, holes, and the vacuum regions surrounding them.
 Here, we use a triangular (Delaunay) mesh, consisting of :math:`n` points (or vertices) which together form :math:`m` triangles.